Newfoundland and Labrador Disability Tax Credit Information

 Who is Eligible for Disability Tax Credit?

 Many Canadians are unaware of their Disability Tax Credit eligibility as they believe that they are only available to those who are severely disabled.
-To qualify for Disability Tax Credit, you must prove that your mental, neurological, or physical impairment is severe enough to cause a significant impact on your daily life and prevent them from supporting yourself and your family.
+To qualify for Disability Tax Credit, you must prove that your mental, neurological, or physical impairment is severe enough to cause a significant impact on your daily life and prevent them from supporting you and your family.

 The Three Main Impairment Categories that Determine the DTC Eligibility